sizhuoli/TreeCountSegHeight/README.md

 ## NEW!!
 Training and testing data released for research purposes

-- Tree crown delineation data now availble [here](https://drive.google.com/drive/folders/1IS_U3pmYmEN_SmQwIVy71aH0wYUhjjsk?usp=sharing)
+- Tree crown delineation data now available [here](https://drive.google.com/drive/folders/1IS_U3pmYmEN_SmQwIVy71aH0wYUhjjsk?usp=sharing)

 - Please cite our paper if you find the data useful :)